kalekdev/uni/fundamentals/physics.typ

   &=rho v^2 A^2 ((2pi) / lambda)^2 sin^2((2pi) / lambda (x - v t))\
   &=rho A^2 omega^2 sin^2((2pi) / lambda (x - v t))\
 $
+An interesting property to note is that a single position does not reveal in which direction a periodic wave is flowing through it.
+The direction is determined based on the movement relative to particles around it; positions just before a peak moving upwards indicate that the peak (and therefore the waves energy) is traveling towards them.

 LTD: I would prefer to derive the energy more generally from the wave equation somehow

 ===== Intensity
-We can calculate the average energy density over a period of mechanical, periodic wave:
+The average energy density over a period of mechanical, periodic wave gives us insight into into its independent variables:
 $
   lr(angle.l (d W) / (d V) angle.r) = 1 / T integral_0^T (d W) / (d V) (x, t) dif t
 $